Monday, November 17, 2025

 Mud Elementals / Mudmen (2)

 These are a pair of classic Ral Partha mud elementals.
 They are simple to paint, and really fun on the game table.
 Mud elementals are among my favorite adversaries because of the interesting tactical challenges they present by merging with terrain.
-These were painted roughly 15 years ago (at the time of writing), when I was first experimenting with gloss effects, but I have never shared these before.
+These were painted roughly 15 years ago (at the time of writing), when I was first experimenting with gloss effects, but I have never shared them before.

 Thursday, September 11, 2025